History of the Jews in Transnistria: Bukovinian, Bessarabian and Dorohoi Jews Deported to Transnistria between the Dniester and Bug Rivers (1941-1944)

-About 3,000 Jews who resided in Mohyliv-Podilskyi were sent in May-June 1942 to the nearby concentration camp in Skazinets, and about half of them died in there.
+About 3,000 Jews who resided in Mohyliv-Podilskyi were sent in May–June 1942 to the nearby concentration camp in Skazinets, and about half of them died in there.
 All of the 560 Jews who died in the Skazinets concentration camp in the summer and early fall of 1942 after being deported there in late May and early June 1942 whose names appear in the Yad Vashem database had been sent there from Mohyliv-Podilskyi.
 While a large majority of the Jews who died in the Pechora concentration camp (discussed in the next section) were native Ukrainian Jews, 523 of the dead Jews listed in the Yad Vashem database had lived in Romania before the war; among these, 271 had lived in Bukovina and 128 had lived in Bessarabia.
 Moreover, 82 had lived in Dorohoi and the neighboring localities.

+For more information on the history of the Jews of the city of Chernivtsi, the historical capital of Bukovina, and the capital of the present-day Chernivtsi Oblast of Ukraine, mainly during the Holocaust, see History of the Jews in Chernivtsi.
 One of the ghettos with a mostly Bukovinian Jewish population about which there is the most information in Wikipedia is Shargorod.
-The largest ghetto, about which there is also a great deal of information in Wikipedia, was the one in Mogilev-Podolski/Mohyliv-Podilskyi.
+The largest ghetto, about which there is also a great deal of information in Wikipedia, also with a mostly Bukovinian Jewish population, was the one in Mogilev-Podolski/Mohyliv-Podilskyi.
+For information on the history of the Jews of Chisinau, the capital of Bessarabia and of the present-day Republic of Moldova, including during the Holocaust, see History of the Jews in Chișinău.

+According to Jean Ancel, tens of thousands, possibly over 60,000, of the Jewish deportees from Romania died because of typhus by the beginning of April 1942.
+By the end of March and the beginning of April 1942 (on March 22 in Mohyliv-Podilskyi for medication, two weeks before that for money), money and medication arrived for the deportees from the Jewish community of Romania.